A1ex-Fu/vrpaxos/README.md

-# Implementation of the Fast Hardware-Assisted Distributed Consensus Project.
+# Implementation of the Fast Hardware-Assisted Distributed Consensus Project
 The code for this specific project is located in the vr/ directory.